Home > Breakfast > Cherry Cornmeal Scones with Cornflake Crunch

 • In a medium mixing bowl, whisk together the flour, cornmeal, baking powder, and salt.

 • Add the cold butter cubes to the flour.
 Using your fingertips, press the butter cubes into small flat, flaky discs (about the size of a nickel) – making sure they are all coated with flour.
 You should still see butter chunks in the dough when you are done mixing it.
-Note – You can also freeze the stick of butter, grate it on a box grater, and toss in the flour until coated.
+Note You can also freeze the stick of butter, grate it on a box grater, and toss in the flour until coated.

-• In a liquid measuring cup, add the cream, egg yolk, and maple syrup.
+• In a liquid measuring cup, add the egg yolk, cream, and maple syrup.
 Stir until thoroughly mixed.

 • Pour the liquid ingredients, along with the cherries into the flour mix.
 Using a spatula or wooden spoon, gently mix until a rough, shaggy dough forms and the flour is moistened.